delancel/microsoft-365-docs/microsoft-365/enterprise/administering-a-multi-geo-environment.md

 ## Audit log search

-A unified [Audit log](https://support.office.com/article/0d4d0f35-390b-4518-800e-0c7ec95e946c) for all your satellite locations is available from the Microsoft 365 audit log search page.
+A unified [Audit log](https://support.office.com/article/0d4d0f35-390b-4518-800e-0c7ec95e946c) for all your satellite locations is NOT available from the Microsoft 365 audit log search page.
 You can see all the audit log entries from across geo locations, for example, NAM & EUR users' activities will show up in one org view and then you can apply existing filters to see specific user's activities.

 > [!NOTE]
 > Exchange admin audit events are only available for the default location.